Recent Storm Damage Posts

 - If your property is affected by flooding on burned federal land, and the policy is purchased within 60 days of the fire-containment: Possible waiver of the waiting period.”

-But, for the most part, damages from flooding will only be covered after the thirty day wait period.
-Now is the best time to purchase a policy.
+But, for the most part, damages from flooding will only be covered after the thirty-day wait period.
+Now is always the best time to purchase a flood insurance policy.

 According to FEMA: